Anita Anand: Early life and education

-Anita Indira Anand was born in Kentville, Nova Scotia.
-Her parents were both Indian physicians; her mother Saroj D. Ram (now deceased) was an anesthesiologist, and her father S.V.
+Anita Indira Anand was born in Kentville, Nova Scotia, in 1967.
+Her parents were both Indian physicians; her mother Saroj D. Ram was an anesthesiologist, and her father S.V.
 (Andy) Anand was a general surgeon.
 Her father was from Tamil Nadu and her mother was from Punjab.
-Anand has two sisters: Gita Anand, who is an employment lawyer in Toronto, and Sonia Anand, who is a physician and researcher at McMaster University.
+Anita has two sisters; her elder sister, Gita Anand, is an employment lawyer in Toronto, and her younger sister Sonia Anand is a physician and researcher at McMaster University.

-The family relocated to Ontario in 1985 and Anand and her husband John raised their family in Oakville.
-The couple has four children.
+Her parents were followers of Mahatma Gandhi and her father met him when her grandfather, V. A. Sundaram, was working with the Indian independence movement.
+Anand's parents immigrated to Canada in the early 1960s, and settled in Kentville, where Anand was born in 1967.

-Anand holds four degrees: a Bachelor of Arts (honours) in political studies from Queen's University; a Bachelor of Arts (honours) in jurisprudence from Wadham College, Oxford University; a bachelor of laws from Dalhousie University; and a master of laws from the University of Toronto.
+Anand enrolled at Queen's University in 1985, where she earned a Bachelor of Arts in political studies.
+She went on to Wadham College, Oxford, where she received a Bachelor of Arts (honours) in jurisprudence.
+After completing her studies at Oxford, she returned to Nova Scotia to obtain her Canadian Bachelor of Laws Dalhousie University before articling in Toronto.
 She was called to the Ontario Bar in 1994.
+Anand also received a Master of Laws from the University of Toronto Faculty of Law in 1996.

-Anand has held academic positions at Yale, Queen's University and Western University.
-Before her election, Anand was a law professor at the University of Toronto.
+Anand has held academic positions at Yale University, Queen's University and Western University.
+Before her election, she was a law professor at the University of Toronto.